eclevela-1234/Project-2/README.md

 - More business metrics, periodic statistical data.
 - Streamlined data loading process for "realtime" data.
 - Weather data turned out to be useful but more info was needed, possibly a weather headline scraper???
-- There were a few gremlins in the data that require
+- There were a few gremlins in the data that require further attention.
-- Some user aids.
+- Some formatting & user aids.

 ### Concepts Applied/Learned
 - Data Munging, Excel, Python, Pandas, HTML, CSS, JS, D3